Mashalk199/Projects/README.md

 managing tasks on GitHub project scrum boards.

 • Performed comprehensive tests on HTML and rest API results following a test-driven-development framework.

+4. **Vending machine command-line program** | C++, makefile, Regex Apr 2023 – May 2023

+• Created a C++ program called Penelope’s Pastry Delights which acts as a vending machine.
+Treats can be added, deleted, edited, purchases can be made and change is given based on the particular coins contained in the vending machine.

+• Utilized principles of structured programming, so no break statements and no methods with multiple return statements.
+All memory is managed with correct practices and handled by appropriate object users.